Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Meta-review of previous surveys

 Table~\ref{tab:aifeatures} summarises the analysis of the four systematic literature reviews and shows how 17 tools have been reviewed according to the five AI features.
 Only three tools (FASTRED, EPPI-Reviewer, and Abstractr) were actually assessed according to all five AI features.
 For ten tools (ASReview, Colandr, Covidence, DistillerSR, Rayyan, Research Screener, RobotAnalyst, RobotReviewer/RobotSearch, SWIFT-Active Screener, and SWIFT-Review) only three features named \textit{approach}, \textit{text representation}, and \textit{output} have been assessed.
 The remaining tools were assessed by using only one feature (\textit{approach}).

 Upon examining the four survey papers, it is apparent that there is a limited exploration of AI features.
 De la Torre-López et al.~\cite{de2023artificial} provide the most comprehensive analysis, utilising all five specified features to examine seven tools.
 In contrast, Burgard et al.~\cite{burgard2023reducing} employed only three features: \textit{text representation}, \textit{approach}, and \textit{output}.
 Robledo et al.~\cite{robledo2023vista} focused on just two features: \textit{approach} and \textit{output}.
-Lastly, Cowies et al.~\cite{cowie2022web} conducted the most restricted analysis, considering only one feature (\textit{approach}).
-Furthermore, the five reported features only offer a narrow perspective on how AI can support systematic literature reviews.
+Cowies et al.~\cite{cowie2022web} conducted the most restricted analysis, considering only one feature (\textit{approach}).
+Furthermore, the five reported features only offer a narrow perspective on how AI can support SLRs.

-In summary, the previous systematic reviews offer a rather limited analysis of the expanding ecosystem of AI-based SLR tools and their characteristics.
-In the next section, we will address this gap by introducing an updated array of 11 AI features.
+In summary, the previous systematic reviews offer a relatively limited analysis of the expanding ecosystem of AI-enhanced SLR tools and their characteristics.
+In the next section, we will address this gap by introducing a comprehensive set of 11 AI features and applying them to evaluate the 21 SLR tools identified in Section~\ref{sec:toolselection}.